 When we have a moment of fear of going to hell it is simply a residual effect of our religious past.
-Over time, this residual effect lose its strength until we reach a point where we no longer have thoughts of hell.
-Of course the Christian will likely say that this means God has withdrawn His Spirit from us and he has turned us over to a reprobate mind. w-h-a-t-e-v-e-r…
+Over time, this residual effect lose its strength, and we reach a point where we no longer have thoughts of hell.
+Of course many Christians will likely say that this means God has withdrawn His Spirit from us and he has turned us over to a reprobate mind.

 When we spend years and years immersed in a belief system or listening to a particular style of music the imprint these things make on our mind doesn’t go away just because we say we are no longer a Christian.

 The other day my counselor and I were talking about old girlfriends.
 He said to me, Bruce isn’t amazing that we can’t remember what we ate yesterday but we can remember a high school girlfriend from forty years ago?

 Why is this?
 Our “love affairs” are steeped in heightened hormonal responses.
 These relationships are “fixed” in our mind as a result.
 This is why I can rattle off the name of every girl I ever dated but I can’t remember what I did thirty minutes ago.

 So it is with the fear of hell.